On The Scalability of P2P Swarming Systems: Numerical Results

 Figure~\ref{shielding}(b) presents the throughput when $U>\mu$.
-The figure shows that the policy shielding newcomers is not necessary in this case.
-The throughput is roughly the same irrespective of whether the policy is used or not.
-When server capacity $U$ is greater than the upload rate of the one-club peers $\mu$, the server transmits the rarest block to the newcomers at a higher rate than the rate they receive the most popular blocks.
-Then, it is not necessary to {\em hide} the newcomers from the one-club peers because newcomers will spontaneously receive the rarest block from the publisher before receiving other blocks from the remaining peers.
+The figure shows that, in this case, the policy of shielding newcomers does not help to improve throughput.
+When server capacity $U$ is greater than the upload rate of the one-club peers $\mu$, the server transmits the rarest block to newcomers at a higher rate than the rate at which they receive the most popular blocks.
+It is unnecessary to {\em hide} the newcomers from the one-club peers because the former will spontaneously receive the rarest block from the latter before receiving other blocks from the remaining peers.
+However, throttling the upload capacity for one-club peers continues to be very effective.